CtrlK

 Suggestions

-Add one concrete code example showing boolean prop proliferation vs. compound component pattern directly in the skill body
+Add at least one concrete before/after code example for the highest-priority pattern (architecture-avoid-boolean-props) showing boolean prop proliferation vs. compound component composition.

 DimensionReasoningScore